artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 been a learning opportunity for all of us, and a chance for our team members to share experiences and practices with each other.

-## What's a Team Working Agreement?
+## What's a team working agreement?

 ### Steps